 - Positive lock-up gas pressure regulators must be rated at or above the input Btu/hr rating of the water heater they supply. - 2.
-Supply gas regulators shall have inlet and outlet connections not less than the minimum supply gas line size for the water heater they supply.
-See Table 8, page 23. - 3.
-Positive lock-up gas pressure regulator(s) should be installed no closer than 3 feet (1 meter) and no farther than 8 feet (2.4 meters) from the water heater's inlet gas connection. - 4.
+Positive lock-up gas pressure regulator(s) should be installed no closer than 3 feet (1 meter) and no farther than 8 feet (2.4 meters) from the water heater's inlet gas connection. - 3.
 After installing the positive lock-up gas pressure regulator(s) an initial nominal supply pressure setting of 7.0" W.C. while the water heater is operating is recommended and will generally provide good water heater operation.
-Some addition adjustment maybe required later to maintain a steady gas supply pressure. - 5.
-When installing multiple water heaters in the same gas supply system it is recommended that individual positive lock-up gas pressure regulators be installed at each unit from the supply gas connection on the water heater.
+Some addition adjustment maybe required later to maintain a steady gas supply pressure.

+4. When installing multiple water heaters in the same gas supply system it is recommended that individual positive lock-up gas pressure regulators be installed at each unit.